anguslin/mcp-capitol-trades-server/README.md

 ---

-### `get_top_traded_stocks`
+### `get_top_traded_assets`

-Get the most traded stocks by politicians over a time period, ranked by number of trades.
+Get the most traded assets (stocks, ETFs, mutual funds, bonds) by politicians over a time period, ranked by number of trades.

 **Parameters:**
-- `limit` (optional): Number of top stocks to return (default: 10, max: 50)
+- `limit` (optional): Number of top assets to return (default: 10, max: 50)
 - `days` (optional): 30, 90, 180, or 365 (default: 90)

 **Example Prompts:**
 ```
-"What stocks are politicians trading the most?"
+"What assets are politicians trading the most?"
-"Show me the top 20 most traded stocks in the last 180 days"
+"Show me the top 20 most traded assets in the last 180 days"
-"What are the most popular stocks among politicians?"
+"What are the most popular assets among politicians?"
 ```

 ---